collocations.org

 military

-young soldiers keen to win military glory
+young soldiers eager to win military glory

-VERB + GLORY
+VERB + glory

-cover yourself in/with, get, win
+cover yourself in, cover yourself with, get, win

-He covered himself in glory and came home a rich man. | (informal) Typical!
-I do all the work and she gets all the glory.
+Typical!
+I do all the work and she gets all the glory. (informal)

 bring (sb)